-2.3.4 Advanced Driver Assistance Steering System means a system, additional to main steering system, that provides assistance to the driver in steering the vehicle but in which the driver remains at all times in primary control of the vehicle.
-It comprises 2.3.4.1 Automatically commanded steering function means the function within a complex electronic control system where actuation of the steering system can result from automatic evaluation of signals initiated on-board the vehicle [] to generate continuous control action in order to assist the driver in following a particular path, in low speed manoeuvring or parking operations.
-2.3.4.2 Corrective steering function means the discontinuous control function within a complex electronic control system whereby, for a limited duration, changes to the steering angle of one or more wheels may result from the automatic evaluation of signals initiated on-board the vehicle, in order to maintain the basic desired path of the vehicle or to influence the vehicle's dynamic behaviour.
+- 2.3.4 Advanced Driver Assistance Steering System means a system, additional to main steering system, that provides assistance to the driver in steering the vehicle but in which the driver remains at all times in primary control of the vehicle.
+It comprises... - 2.3.4.1 Automatically commanded steering function means the function within a complex electronic control system where actuation of the steering system can result from automatic evaluation of signals initiated on-board the vehicle [...] to generate continuous control action in order to assist the driver in following a particular path, in low speed manoeuvring or parking operations. - 2.3.4.2 Corrective steering function means ...

 When is CEL Annex 6 required?

-LKAS PAS of electronic vehicle control systems [] of the steering function systems [].
-If such systems are provided, they shall not be deactivated Annex 6 - Complex Electronic This annex defines the special requirements for documentation, fault strategy and verification with respect to the safety aspects of Complex Electronic Vehicle Control Systems [].
-This information shall show that "The System" respects, under normal and fault conditions, all the appropriate performance requirements specified elsewhere in this Regulation.
-LKAS PAS 2.3.
-"Complex electronic vehicle control systems" are those electronic control systems which are subject to a hierarchy of control in which a controlled function may be over-ridden by a higher level electronic control system/function.
-A function which is over-ridden becomes part of the complex system.
-Steering system
+5.1.10 [...]
+Annex 6 shall be applied to the safety aspects of electronic vehicle control systems [...] of the steering function including advanced driver assistance steering systems [...].
+If such systems are provided, they shall not be deactivated during type approval testing of the steering system.